 To help merchants best demonstrate and tell the story of their products to interested customers around the globe, Wish’s demo video feature allows you to upload a brief video that highlights the functionality, use cases, and benefits of a product that you are selling.
 This article walks you through how to upload a demo video, some of the best practices of creating a demo video that has the best chance of attracting your customers, and how your videos will be shown to customers.
-Please note that currently demo videos will be shown to customers in Wish Android app only (starting January 11, 2021 Pacific Time).
-We plan to release videos in the Wish iOS app and wish.com in the coming weeks and will let you know when it is ready.
+Starting March 29, 2021 Pacific Time, your demo videos will be shown to global customers on the product Details page in the Wish Android app and Wish iOS app.

 How to upload a demo video for your products on Wish